GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 Subsequently, each source is individually asked to provide a new sound sample (see @sec:simulator:simulator:components:sim_scenarios).
 The actual sound propagation simulation can then happen and the embedded _Room_ module returns the multi-channel audio signal received.
 Either the raw waveform or further processed time-frequency features can be produced.
-The user also has the ability to listen to the produced signal directly.
+The user can also listen to the produced signal directly.
-In practice, those steps are abstracted and automatized by the `step()` method.
+In practice, those steps are abstracted and automated by the `step()` method.
 Lastly, the agent might be moved using the exposed displacement helpers presented in @sec:simulator:simulator:components:sim_scenarios.
 @fig:simulator:simulator:simulator_workflow illustrates this routine.